Think of a story you found really exciting: Moby Dick? Breaking Bad? Cinderella?

 Now there are a million more ways to add details to your dialogue, but this post is getting really long.
-I can’t include more here, but I created a little extra cheat sheet for you with 4 more ways to add details to your dialogue and one “Pulp Fiction” example each.
-You can instantly download it for free here:
+I’m not including more here, but I created a little extra cheat sheet for you with 4 more ways to add details to your dialogue and one “Pulp Fiction” example each.
+You can instantly download it for free:

 Gordon is a jolly hairdresser running his barbershop.
 The shop and him are one big blank though.
 This is where you come in to let your creativity run wild and add all the fun details.
 Give his shop an unusual setting, and fill that setting with details, just like in the restaurant scene above.

 Some suggestions to inspire you: What’s unusual about his barbershop?
 Where is it located?
 What does it look like?
 What are the employees like?
 The customers?
 What does everyday life look like?

 Or describe Gordon.
 Supply him with another character trait besides being jolly.
 Describe his looks.
 Give him a quirk and one special prop, if you like.
 He will say a heartfelt ‘Thank You’ for making him a real human being.